pawlaszczyk/fqlite/README.md

 * browse and recover the content of freelist pages
 * recover records in all database pages, including unallocated space and free blocks!
 * support of UTF-8,UTF-16BE,UTF-16LE encoded databases
-* support for multi-byte columns as well as overflow pages
+* support for multibyte columns as well as overflow pages
 * recover dropped tables
 * create CSV/TSV-format data export
 * support for Rollback-Journals and WAL-Archives